flexanalytics/plugin-image-zoom/README.md

 ## See `plugin-image-zoom` in action

 Check out the [FlexIt Analytics Docs](https://learn.flexitanalytics.com/) website, built 100% with Docusaurus, to see this plugin in action.

+## medium-zoom plugin and Using a custom viewport
+This plugin uses the [medium-zoom plugin](https://github.com/francoischalifour/medium-zoom), so you can refer to the medium-zoom docs for configuration settings.
+One common configuration is [Using a Custom Viewport](https://github.com/francoischalifour/medium-zoom/blob/master/docs/container.md).
+The zoom is by default rendered in the window viewport.
+You can also render your image in any element of the DOM, or any custom coordinates with the container option.